abdo-elbeltagy/tecta-backend-task/README.md

 - Fetch data on demand from Yahoo Finance (`yfinance`).
 - Fully containerized backend with Docker.

+🔹 Caching

+- This API implements in-memory caching to improve performance and reduce repeated calls to Yahoo Finance (yfinance).

+- Cached data is stored per ticker and date range.

+- Cache expiration time (TTL) is 5 minutes.

 ---

 ## **Installation & Setup**